Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/0_character.md

 For each `addZone` tag used, an instance of the Chara will be spawned there.
 For example, `addZone_lumiest,addZone_little_garden,addZone_specwing,addZone_*` will make sure all three selected zones plus a random zone will have this character spawned (as duplicates).

 ::: warning
-Starting from CWL 1.20.11, previous tags `addZone_TypeName` are now deprecated by the `addZone_id` tags shown above, but still accepted.
+Starting from CWL 1.20.11, previous tags `addZone_TypeName` are now deprecated by the `addZone_id` tags shown above, but still accepted for compatibility.
 ![spawn_ex](./assets/spawn_chara.png)
 :::

-## add equipment/thing
+## Add equipment/thing

 When CWL spawns your character, you may also define the starting equipments and things for this character, using tag `addEq_ItemID#Rarity` and/or `addThing_ItemID#Count`.